 Pro tip: Vinegar and water also makes a great natural cleaner

-When it comes to grooming it will depend on the breed, but these items tend to cover every breed needs:
+When it comes to grooming, it will depend on the breed, but these puppy essentials tend to cover every breed needs:

 - Soft brush